Open-CMSIS-Pack/devtools/tools/projmgr/docs/Overview.md

     exclude:           # exclude group for a list of *build* and *target* types.
     optimize:          # optimize level for code generation (optional)
     debug:             # generation of debug information (optional)
-    defines:           # settings for code generation that results in #define (optional)
+    defines:           # symbol and path settings for code generation (optional)
     misc:              # Literal tool-specific controls
     groups:            # Start a nested list of groups
       - group:         # name of the group